AP Explains: Why Ethiopia is suddenly on brink of civil war

 Some governments and experts are urgently calling for dialogue over Tigray, but a Western diplomat in the capital, Addis Ababa, says “the message from the Ethiopians is, if you talk about a dialogue you equate the two parties, but ’This is a legitimate government, that’s a renegade group.’”
 The objective as put forward by Ethiopia is to crush the TPLF, the diplomat said on condition of anonymity, and “if I say I’m going to crush you, then is there really scope for any negotiation?”

 The TPLF before the fighting said it’s not interested in negotiating with the federal government, and it has sought the release of detained leaders as a precondition to talks.
-An inclusive dialogue must occur, observers say, but a statement late Thursday by a panel of former U.S. diplomats and military experts for the United States Institute of Peace warned it won’t go far “while many of the country’s most prominent political leaders remain in prison.”
+An inclusive dialogue must occur, observers say, but a statement Thursday by a panel of former U.S. diplomats and military experts for the United States Institute of Peace warned it won’t go far “while many of the country’s most prominent political leaders remain in prison.”

 WHAT DOES THIS MEAN BEYOND ETHIOPIA?